Graziano Trasmissioni: History

 Graziano Trasmissioni was started in 1951 as a small family company with 15 employees by Carlo Graziano.
 In 1963, the company moved to its present headquarters in Cascine Vica.
 After 1981, the company's export activity increased progressively.
 The company then expanded, opening a factory in India in 1999, another in Suzhou (China) in 2006 and a third in Červený Kostelec (Czech Republic), in 2006.

 In 2007 it merged with North American Fairfield, becoming Oerlikon Drive Systems, part of the Oerlikon Group.

 In March 2019, the Drive Systems segment of the Oerlikon Group, including the Graziano and Fairfield brands, was purchased by Dana Incorporated and have become product brands of the company.

 Applications

-From 1996-1997, starts the cooperation with Ferrari, it developed and supplied the complete gearboxes for the Ferrari 360, 612 Scaglietti, Enzo, F430, 575M Maranello.
+From 1996-1997, Graziano cooperated with Ferrari, developing and supplying complete gearboxes for the Ferrari 360, 612 Scaglietti, Enzo, F430, 575M Maranello.

 The Lamborghini Aventador uses a single-clutch lightweight 7-speed automated manual gearbox built by Graziano.
 Despite being single-clutch, gear-shifts are accomplished in 50ms.

 The Gallardo and the first-generation Audi R8 used a mid-engine Graziano gearbox (manual or automated manual versions).

 The DCT gearbox used in the Audi R8 was developed in partnership with Graziano.
 It is built and pretested at Graziano's Luserna plant in Italy before shipment to Volkswagen's Kassel plant in Germany, where the clutch and mechatronics modules are added.
 The finished transmission is then sent to Audi.